-Straight up, I love the colours of this simple roasted vegetable recipe; the vibrant yellows, orange and green, just make me happy and hungry :) Like so many people we love a good meal of roast veggies and eating them often, it’s always nice to have a few different combinations to choose from.
+Straight up, I love the colours of these simple roasted spring vegetables; the vibrant yellows, orange and green, just make me happy and hungry Like so many people we love a good meal of roast veggies, and eating them often, it’s always nice to have a few different combinations to choose from.

-The flavor of roasted fennel is so wonderful I really wanted it to be the star of the dish.
-Tossed with a few fresh vegetables and a good quality olive oil is all it needs to create a vibrant and delicious vegetable medley.
+The flavour of roasted fennel is so wonderful, I really wanted it to be the star of the dish.
+Tossed with a few fresh vegetables and a good quality olive oil is all it needs to create a vibrant and delicious roasted spring vegetables medley.
 I tossed through some ground roasted nuts for added texture and yumminess before serving it over a bed of quinoa, which I have included in the recipe instructions below, for a complete meal.

-Alternatively serve this simple vegetarian recipe with couscous or crusty bread for mopping up the lovely oily juices, num!!
+Alternatively serve these simple roasted spring vegetables with couscous or crusty bread for mopping up the lovely oily juices, num!!
 A tasty and effortless way to enjoy the goodness of vegetables, this healthy recipe is elegant enough for a side dish when entertaining or perfectly filling for a tasty mid week meal or weekend lunch.